 Simply Yours – A Sustainable Wedding Dress Collection

-Sustainability has taken off within the fashion industry but unsurprisingly isn’t huge within the bridal industry (perhaps because your wedding is the one time of your life when you really can just treat yourself and put your normal daily concerns to the side?).
+What is a sustainable wedding dress?
+Sustainability has taken off within the fashion industry but unsurprisingly isn’t huge within the bridal industry (perhaps because your wedding is the one time of your life when you really can just treat yourself and put your normal daily concerns to the side).
 Everyone deserves to spoil themselves and for many brides sacrificing the dress of their dreams is simply not an option.
 The thing is – this is so fine.
 Sustainability is not a trend; it is about creating long lasting practices that are sustainable.

 If however, the thought of a sustainable wedding dress intrigues you, then this collection is for you and you should probably keep reading.